KubeRocketCI/docs/docs/operator-guide/add-ons-overview.md

 # Install via Add-Ons

-This page describes the entity of Cluster Add-Ons for EPAM Delivery Platform, as well as their purpose, benefits and usage.
+This page provides an overview of Cluster Add-Ons for KubeRocketCI, including their purpose, benefits, and usage.

 ## What Are Add-Ons

-EDP Add-Ons is basically a Kubernetes-based structure that enables users to quickly install additional components for the platform using Argo CD applications.
+KubeRocketCI Add-Ons is essentially a Kubernetes-based deployment pattern that allows users to easily install additional components for the platform using Argo CD applications.

-Add-Ons have been introduced into EDP starting from version 3.4.0.
-They empower users to seamlessly incorporate the platform with various additional components, such as SonarQube, Nexus, Keycloak, Jira, and more.
-This eliminates the need for manual installations, as outlined in the [Install EDP](../operator-guide/install-edp.md) page.
+Add-Ons have been introduced into KubeRocketCI starting from version 3.4.0.
+They empower users to seamlessly integrate the platform with various additional components, such as SonarQube, Nexus, Keycloak, Jira, and more.
+This eliminates the need for manual installations, as described in the [Install KubeRocketCI](../operator-guide/install-kuberocketci.mdx) page.

-In a nutshell, Add-Ons represent separate Helm Charts that imply to be installed by one click using the Argo CD tool.
+In a nutshell, Add-Ons are separate Helm Charts that can be installed with just one click using the Argo CD tool.

 ## Add-Ons Repository Structure

-All the Add-Ons are stored in our public [GitHub repository](https://github.com/epam/edp-cluster-add-ons) adhering to the GitOps approach.
-Apart from default Helm and Git files, it contains both custom resources called Applications for Argo CD and application source code.
-The repository follows the GitOps approach to enable Add-Ons with the capability to rollback changes when needed.
-The repository structure is the following:
+All the Add-Ons for KubeRocketCI are stored in our [GitHub repository](https://github.com/epam/edp-cluster-add-ons) following the GitOps approach.
+In addition to default Helm and Git files, the repository contains custom resources called Applications for Argo CD and application source code.
+The repository adheres to the GitOps approach, allowing for easy rollback of changes when necessary.
+The structure of the repository is as follows:

+    ```bash
     ├── CHANGELOG.md
     ├── LICENSE
     ├── Makefile
     ├── README.md
     ├── add-ons
     └── chart
+    ```

 * **add-ons** - the directory that contains Helm charts of the applications that can be integrated with EDP using Add-Ons.